 Causes of Endometriosis

-The most accepted theory is centred on the so-called retrograde menstruation.
-During menstruation, pieces of endometrium arrive in the abdominal cavity through the Fallopian tubes, adhere to the peritoneal lining and develop into endometriotic lesions
+The most commonly discussed theory is centred on so-called retrograde menstruation.
+During menstruation, pieces of endometrium arrive in the abdominal cavity through the Fallopian tubes, adhere to the peritoneal lining and develop into endometriotic lesions.
+However, this theory does not explain the differences seen in endometriosis lesions and the uterine lining (endometrium).
+It does not explain how those without a uterus, those who have not menstruated or stillborn foetuses have endometriosis.

 It has been argued that endometriosis is a genetic disease, since some families show more patients with endometriosis compared to other families.
 Other suggestions are an immune response triggering inflammation.